 Ball State is home to two traditionally African-American fraternities and four traditionally African-American sororities.
 These chapters recruit through a process known as intake.
 Although these organizations consist primarily of minority students, they are open to all students at Ball State.

-The NPHC each fall hosts a week of events to welcome students back to Ball State.
+The NPHC hosts a week of events each fall to welcome students back to Ball State.
 The week of events allows you to meet members from the chapters and learn more about their events.
-During NPHC's week of events, they have an NPHC Meet the Greeks that allow you to learn more about their member chapters.
+During NPHC's week of events, they have a NPHC Meet the Greeks that allow you to learn more about their member chapters.

 Throughout the year, chapters hold social, informational and educational events, which provide you with the opportunity to meet the members of each organization.
 When conducting membership intake, chapters hold interest meetings to provide you information and membership forms.
 Membership intake is held at various times during the year.
 Please check out the Greek life calendar for dates of informational sessions.

-For more information about NPHC chapters, e-mail Assistant Director of Student Life Kari Murphy.
+For more information about NPHC chapters, e-mail the Associate Director of Student Life, Kari Murphy.